 Strategy Council Role 5.3.1 Strengthen the Integrated Strategic Planning and Reporting Framework, including a programmed service review of all Council services.
-Deliver 5.3.2 Develop an Annual Plan to set the operational direction of Council year-on-year.
-Deliver 5.3.3 Enhance long-term financial planning and forecasting through the development of a Long-Term Financial Plan.
+Deliver 5.3.2 Develop and implement an Annual Plan to set the operational direction of Council year on year.
+Deliver 5.3.3 Enhance long-term financial planning and forecasting through the development and implementation of a Long-Term Financial Plan.
 Deliver 5.3.4 Effectively advocate, scope projects, prepare applications and ensure delivery of major initiatives and projects.
-Deliver Facilitate 5.3.5 Development of an Information, Communications and Technology (ICT) Strategy to ensure staff have quality equipment and software to deliver high quality services to our community.
+Deliver Facilitate 5.3.5 Development and implementation of an Information, Communications and Technology (ICT) Strategy to ensure staff have quality equipment and software to deliver high quality services to our community.
 Deliver 5.3.6 Ensure Council practices, processes and decision making is compliant with the Local Government Act 2020 provisions and other related legislation and regulations.
 Deliver 5.3.7 Strengthen internal governance through ongoing Councillor and staff capacity building and skill development.
 Deliver 5.3.8 Embed Council's risk management framework and risk appetite into project management and decision making.
 Deliver 5.3.9 Ensure the procurement practices of staff are in line with set policies, procedures and guidelines that have a focus on transparency, accountability and probity.
 Deliver 5.3.10 Respond and adapt to requirements set out by the Victoria Electoral Commission in relation to representation reviews and general elections.
-Deliver improve staπ resou ircing, support, ar nd capacity build iing. $\rightarrow$ $/$
+Deliver

-Preventing all forms of v

-Strategy Council Role 5.4.1 Develop Workforce Plan to promote gender equity, diversity, inclusion, with an appropriate organisational structure to deliver the Council Plan.
-Deliver 5.4.2 Ensure appropriate training and development of staff to ensure continuous improvement and access to the required skills.
+5.4 Improve staff resourcing, support, and capacity building.
+Preventing all forms of violence (priority area), improving mental wellbeing (priority) area) Strategy Council Role 5.4.1 Develop Workforce Plan to promote gender equity, diversity, inclusion, with an appropriate organisational structure to deliver the Council Plan. • Deliver 5.4.2 Ensure training and development of staff to ensure continuous improvement and access to the required skills.
 Deliver 5.4.3 Strengthen the organisational approach to project management and delivery.
-Deliver 5.4.4 Ensure that 100% of staff are offered the opportunity to undertake Cultural Awareness training.
-Deliver
+Deliver 5.4.4 Ensure that 100% of staff are offered the opportunity to undertake Cultural Awareness training. ● Deliver 5.5 Strong asset management and renewal.
 Strategy Council Role 5.5.1 Continue to invest in asset maintenance, renewal and upgrade programs.
 Deliver 5.5.2 Review and modernise Council's Asset Management practices in alignment with the development of Council's Asset Plan.
 Deliver 5.5.3 Deliver the annual Capital Works program.
-Deliver

-• Preventing all forms of violence (priority area), Improving mental wellbeing (priority area)

-Strategy Council Role 5.6.1 Implement provisions of the Gender Equality Act 2020, including a Gender Equity Action Plan.
-Deliver 5.6.2 Provide strong Council leadership, both internally and in the community, to build understanding of safe, respectful and equitable relationships through education and awareness raising.
-Deliver Partner 5.6.3 Review and update the Act@Work Plan and continue to strengthen Gender Equity on Council. • Deliver
+Deliver 5.6 Be a leader in gender equality and equity and promote respect and safety in our comm Preventing all forms of violence (priority area), Improving mental wellbeing (priority Strategy Council Role 5.6.1 Implement provisions of the Gender Equality Act 2020, including a Gender Equity Action Plan. ● Deliver 5.6.2 Provide strong Council leadership, both internally and in the community, to build understanding of safe, respectful and equitable relationships through education and awareness raising.
+Deliver Partner 5.6.3 Review and update the Act@Work Plan and continue to strengthen Gender Equity on Council. ● Deliver